Jerome Park Reservoir

-The Jerome Park Reservoir is a reservoir located in Jerome Park, a neighborhood in the North Bronx, New York City.
-The reservoir is surrounded by DeWitt Clinton High School, the Bronx High School of Science, Lehman College, and Walton High School.
+The Jerome Park Reservoir is a reservoir of the New York City water supply system located in Jerome Park in the borough of the Bronx in New York City.

 History

-The reservoir was built in 1906 to serve the New Croton aqueduct as part of the New York City water supply system.
-It is named for Jerome Park Racetrack, a part of the former Old Bathgate Estate (owned by Winston Churchill's maternal grandfather Leonard Walter Jerome 1817–1891, for whom the racetrack was originally named) which opened in 1866 and which was the site of the inaugural Belmont Stakes in 1867.
-The racetrack was condemned, bought by New York City and closed in 1889 to make way for the reservoir.
+The reservoir was completed in 1906, built to receive the waters of the New York City water supply system's New Croton aqueduct.
+The land had belonged to the Jerome Park Racetrack, which was condemned, bought by New York City, and closed in 1889.
+The track had been part of the former Old Bathgate Estate owned by Winston Churchill's maternal grandfather Leonard Walter Jerome (1817–1891), for whom the racetrack was originally named; it opened in 1866 and was the site of the inaugural Belmont Stakes the following year.

-In 1996, residents organized under the leadership of Jerome Park Conservancy to stop the city from converting the site to a water treatment plant.
-It was thought that the noise, chemicals, and unsightly construction would decrease the quality of life for area residents, and have a negative impact on the learning environment at nearby schools.
+The reservoir is located in the North Bronx, New York City.
+It is surrounded by DeWitt Clinton High School, the Bronx High School of Science, Lehman College, and Walton High School.
+In 1996, residents organized under the leadership of Jerome Park Conservancy to stop the city from converting the site to a water treatment plant; the effort was successful.

 The reservoir was listed on the National Register of Historic Places in 2000.
 The related High Pumping Station had been listed in 1983.

-The treatment plant was built in another part of the North Bronx underneath Van Cortlandt Park.
+The Croton Water Filtration Plant was built in another part of the North Bronx underneath Van Cortlandt Park.
 In connection with this work, the Croton system was taken offline and the reservoir emptied in December 2008.
 It was refilled and returned to service in early 2014.
 In November 2015, the DEP experimentally opened the perimeter to the public for tours.